Gorshin FInancial Group Inc

 DIAs are guaranteed by the issuing insurance company's assets and are not subject to the ups and downs of the stock market.
 Also, since deferred income annuities don't have account management and additional fees, ALL of your premium payments go to your monthly income.

 When you choose a DIA, you decide how frequently to receive payments.
-Typically, deferred income annuity buyers can set payments for every month, yearly or quarterly.
+Typically, deferred income annuity buyers can set monthly payments, yearly or quarterly.

 Although DIAs are a less complicated safe money product, they are still highly customizable.
 Improvements in the DIA product mean that you have options to make your DIA do more for your retirement.